Stella Blómkvist

 Stella Blómkvist is an Icelandic crime television series which was first broadcast in 2017.
 It is produced by the Icelandic company Sagafilm.
 The show is loosely based on books of the same title by an anonymous Icelandic writer.
 The series was written by Jóhann Ævar Grímsson, Nanna Kristín Magnúsdóttir and Andri Óttarsson, and directed by Óskar Thór Axelsson.

 After the success in Iceland the show became available in 2018 on Viaplay in the Nordic countries, in 2019 on Sundance Now in the United States and in 2020 SBS Australia acquired the rights for broadcasting in Australia.

 After four years, a second season of the show premiered in Iceland on 30 September 2021 and became globally available in the months afterwards.

+In April 2024, it was announced by broadcaster Síminn through an Instagram private message that the show would not be renewed for a third season.

-Synopsis for season 1
+Synopsis

-The show follows lawyer Stella Blómkvist who is called to defend a client suspected of murdering Halla, a young woman who works as an assistant for the Icelandic Prime Minister.
+The show follows lawyer Stella Blómkvist who is called to defend a client suspected of murdering Halla, a young woman who works as an assistant for Sverrir, the Icelandic Prime Minister.
 Initially, the case seems pretty clear-cut, but Stella soon finds out that someone is trying to frame her client for the murder and higher powers are eager to close the case as soon as possible, to cover up their own involvement.
 When she receives an anonymous tip which suggests that the Prime Minister himself might have committed the murder she starts her own investigation, which leads her to uncover a web of corruption, involving Icelandic politicians and high ranking Chinese officials.